gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 appBuilder.Services.ConfigureMyServices(myConfiguration);
 ```

-Now the Service implementation need to be updated and receive the MyConfiguration class directly:
+Now the Service implementation needs to be updated and receive the MyConfiguration class directly:

 ``` csharp
 public class MyThirdService : IMyFirstService